-- Vast development of possible in the home blemish
+- The vast development of possible the home blemish

 The elements liable for the convergence of iron and steel businesses in and around the ‘Chotanagpur Plateau Region’ are as per the following:

-- Low expense of iron metal Iron mines are situated in the close by regions.
-It assists with diminishing the transportation cost of iron metal to the ventures.
+- Low expense of iron metal Iron mines is situated in the close by regions.
+It assists with diminishing the transportation cost of the iron metal to the ventures.

-- Dense vehicle network This district is very much associated with streets and railroads that assistance in the quick development of natural substances and completed products to the business and market regions, separately.
+- Dense vehicle network This district is very much associated with streets and railroads that assist in the quick development of natural substances and completed products to the business and market regions, separately.

 - Port offices Kolkata is an advanced port that is close to this area.

-Question 1: Which type of soil is found in Chota Nagpur Plateau?
+Q 1.
+Which type of soil is found in the Chota Nagpur Plateau?